mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 And also the Chinese Tendai school was handed down to Japan.
 The founder's name is Saichō, and Saichō founded the Tendai school in Japan at Mount Hiei, which exists [today] in Japan, where major founders of new Buddhism [in the] Kamakura [era] studie[d] at Mount Hiei and Tendai teaching first.

 And then Nichiren, founder of the Nichiren school, and Shinran, founder of Shinshū Pure Land school.
-And Zen: Dōgen Zenji, founder of Soto Zen.
+And Zen: Dōgen Zenji, founder of Sōtō Zen.
 And also Hōnen, the founder of Jodo Shinshu Pure Land school; Hōnen is Shinran's teacher.
 Those teachers studied at Mount Hiei and the Tendai teaching first.

 [The] Japanese Tendai school is a little different taste from Chinese Tendai.
 But in this book, I think [there is] the general point of Tendai teaching in China.